brayovsky/pivotaly/README.md

 Pivotaly enables you to keep your work in sync with pivotal tracker without having to switch between the applications.
 Start, stop, finish and deliver stories that you are working on right from vscode.

 ## Features
+- View story details
+    View details of the story you are working on - description, id, name, type, story state, tasks and blockers

 - Start stories